ArchiveBox/docs/Usage.md

 cat urls_to_archive.txt | ./archive
 ```

-## Import links exported from browser or another service
+## Import list of links exported from browser or another service
 ```bash
 ./archive ~/Downloads/browser_bookmarks_export.html
 # or